-Additional information is available in a booklet entitled "Summary of the Thrift Savings Plan" January 2019 edition, available online at www.tsp.gov or by calling the NALC Retirement Department.
+Additional information is available in a booklet entitled "Summary of the Thrift Savings Plan", available online at www.tsp.gov or by calling the NALC Retirement Department.

 202 How does an employee apply to withdraw his or her savings from the TSP?